ClimbAssist/ClimbAssistInfrastructure/CONTRIBUTING.md

 I Want to Help but I Don't Know Anything About Climbing!
 --------------------------------------------------------
 That's fine!
 You don't need a super in-depth knowledge of climbing to help.
-At least 50% of ClimbAssistService has nothing to do with climbing.
+At least 50% of Climb Assist has nothing to do with climbing.
 Dive right in!

 That being said, hit us up some time if you want an intro to climbing :)